 Discover the Russia capitals and Tatarstan.
 Everyone knows Moscou and St-Petersburg but did you know anything about Tatarstan?
 What a strange name!
 Tatarstan is home to Tatar people and Kazan its capital.
 Tatars are the second largest ethnic population in Russia among 160 other nationalities.
 Fierce Turkish-speaking people which dominated Russia for centuries collecting taxes for the Mongol Great Khans, they were ultimately defeated by the tsar Ivan the Terrible and integrated into Russia in the 16th century.
 This trip will not only take you to the crown jewels of Russia, Moscow and St-Petersburg leading you to Peterhof, Zarskoye Selo, the Peter-Paul fortress, the Winter Palace, Red Square, the Bolshoi Theater but also to the scenic Tartarstan located 800 km east of Moscow.
 Enjoy this trip to the crown jewels of Russia and let your horse led you to Tatarstan to get a wonderful experience leaving you everlasting impressions!

-Day 1 Tuesday: Arrival in St. Petersburg Arrival in St. Petersburg, optional transfer to Hotel Sokos Vasilievsky**** or similar, check-in, welcome meeting.
+Day 1 Arrival in St. Petersburg Arrival in St. Petersburg, transfer to Hotel Sokos Vasilievsky**** or similar, check-in.

-Day 3 Thursday: St. Petersburg The morning is reserved for an optional visit to Peterhof, an uncontested masterpiece of the time of Peter the Great, with the impressive Grand Palace, Grand Cascade and Water Avenue and its wonderful parks.
-In the afternoon, an optional visit to the world-famous Hermitage Art Museum is offered.
-In the evening enjoy an optional Russian dinner at Restaurant Pryanosti & Radosti.
+Day 3 St. Petersburg The morning is reserved for a visit to Peterhof, an uncontested masterpiece of the time of Peter the Great, with the impressive Grand Palace, Grand Cascade and Water Avenue and its wonderful parks.
+In the afternoon, a visit to the world-famous Hermitage Art Museum is offered.
+In the evening enjoy Russian dinner at Restaurant Pryanosti & Radosti.

-Day 9 Wednesday: Kazan This morning an optional visit to Sviyazhsk is on our program.
+Day 9 Kazan This morning a visit to Sviyazhsk is on our program.
 This scenic little town located an hour’s drive from Kazan at the confluence of the Volga and Sviyaga Rivers has served as a fortress and military base since the 16th century.
 We visit the Holy Domitian Monastery of Sviyazhsk and the Temple of St. Sergius of Radonezh and enjoy the magnificent panoramic views of the town and the rivers before we return to Kazan.
-In the evening an optional national cuisine dinner is offered at Restaurant Tatar Cuisine House.
+In the evening a national cuisine dinner is offered at Restaurant Tatar Cuisine House.

-Day 10 Thursday: Kazan departure Optional transfer to the airport.
+Day 10 Kazan departure Transfer to the airport.